NFL head-coaching carousel: Who's fired, who's hired, more

 Indianapolis Colts

-The Colts fired Chuck Pagano after the team's season-ending win over the Texans on Sunday.
-Pagano went 53-45 in six seasons in Indianapolis, missing the playoffs the last three years.
+The Colts have fired Chuck Pagano after missing the playoffs for the third straight year.
+Pagano went 53-45 in six seasons in Indianapolis.

+- Wells: Colts' coaching search: Kris Richard comes from Pete Carroll's coaching tree

+- News: Irsay thinks Andrew Luck will be healthy for new Colts coach

 - Wells: Jim Irsay must let GM Chris Ballard lead coaching search